Putting Into Action Concept of Mission or Equality and Justice, Not Charity

 Parish Outreach Provides Financial Support

-In addition to the Sister Parish support described above, Saint Patrick Catholic Church has a Parish Outreach program that provides financial support to four missions:
+In addition to the Sister Parish support described above, Saint Patrick Catholic Church has a Foreign Missions Outreach program that provides financial support to:

 - The Sister Parish, Saint Wenceslaus in Bogotá, Colombia